tap349/tap349.github.io/_posts/2018-05-08-vim-troubleshooting.md

 ***UPDATE (2018-11-29)***

-this fix is no longer required on macOS Mojave and MacVim 8.1-151_2 (maybe some previous MacVim versions work as well).
+this fix seems to be no longer required on macOS Mojave and MacVim 8.1-151_2 (maybe previous MacVim versions work too or maybe it's all about new macOS).

 iTerm2 and MacVim hang when running ALE
 ---------------------------------------